Good Jobs, Bad Jobs

 Winner of the 2012 Academy of Management's George R. Terry Book Award

-Winner of the 2013 Best Book Award, Inequality, Poverty, and Mobility Section of the American Sociological Association
+Winner of the 2013 Inequality, Poverty, and Mobility Outstanding Book Award Presented by the American Sociological Association's Section on Inequality, Poverty, and Mobility

 The economic boom of the 1990s veiled a grim reality: in addition to the growing gap between rich and poor, the gap between good and bad quality jobs was also expanding.
 The postwar prosperity of the mid-twentieth century had enabled millions of American workers to join the middle class, but as author Arne L. Kalleberg shows, by the 1970s this upward movement had slowed, in part due to the steady disappearance of secure, well-paying industrial jobs.
 Ever since, precarious employment has been on the rise—paying low wages, offering few benefits, and with virtually no long-term security.
 Today, the polarization between workers with higher skill levels and those with low skills and low wages is more entrenched than ever.
 Good Jobs, Bad Jobs traces this trend to large-scale transformations in the American labor market and the changing demographics of low-wage workers.
 Kalleberg draws on nearly four decades of survey data, as well as his own research, to evaluate trends in U.S. job quality and suggest ways to improve American labor market practices and social policies.